 We made the decision to have him proceed and take care of its problems.
 Read More

 It was two years ago that we watched our 1967 Volvo 122S arrive on a car hauler from Madison, WI.
 And now we’re going to watch it leave.

 Owning the Amazon has been a delightful and enlightening experience.
 It was a good car when it arrived (unlike so many of the cars that I acquire), and we spent two years making it even better.

 We took it on tours, to cars and coffees, to Volvo club meetings and more.
 Wherever Read More

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Thursday, April 21, at Midnight PST.
+Voting ends Sunday, May 22, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.